hugapi/hug/ARCHITECTURE.md

     - All of hug's built-in directives are defined in hug/directives.py
 - Requires: hug requirements allow you to specify requirements that must be met only for specified interfaces.
     `@hug.get(requires=hug.authentication.basic(hug.authentication.verify('User1', 'mypassword')))`
-    - Causes the HTTP method to only succesfully call the Python function if User1 is logged in
+    - Causes the HTTP method to only successfully call the Python function if User1 is logged in
     - requirements are currently highly focused on authentication, and all existing require functions are defined in hug/authentication.py
 - Transformations: hug transformations enable changing the result of a function but only for the specified interface `@hug.get(transform=str)`